hiddeneon/vis-data-heat-map/README.md

 # Monthly Global Land-Surface Temperature Heat Map

-This interactive heat map visualizes the monthly global land-surface temperature anomalies from 1753 to the 2015.
+This interactive heat map visualizes the monthly global land-surface temperature anomalies from 1753 to 2015.
 Each cell represents a month and year, with color coding based on temperature deviation from a base temperature.

 ## Features